Jchristian27/the-life-changing-magic-of-tidying-up-notes/README.md

 #### Don't scatter storage spaces
 - There are only two rules that you need to follow to keep clutter at bay: store all items of the same type in the same place and don't scatter storage spaces.
-- If you life with family, first clearly define separate storage spaces for each family member.
+- If you live with family, clearly define separate storage spaces for each family member.

 #### Forget about "flow planning" and "frequency of use"
 - A common mistake many people make is to decide where to store things on the basis of where it's easiest to take them out.
 This is a terrible mistake.
 - Clutter is caused by a failure to return things to where they belong.
 Therefore, storage should reduce the effort needed to put things away, not the effort needed to get them out.
-- Clutter has only two causes: too much effort is required to put things away (as mentioned above) or it is unclear where things belong.
+- Clutter has only two causes: there being too much effort required to put things away (as mentioned above) or not knowing where things belong.
 - There is no need to get complicated here.
 Just designate where to keep your things in accordance with the design of your home and your storage problems will be solved.
 - Store everything similar in the same place or in close proximity.
 Don't disperse your storage space.
 - When you are choosing what to keep, ask your heart; when you are choosing where to store something, ask your house.